Jerusalem

 Israel occupies the Jerusalem Neutral Zone.

-Chiefs of Staff, United Nations Truce
+Staff, United Nations Truce Supervision Organization

-Supervision Organization (UNTSO)
+(UNTSO)

 11 Jun 1948 - Jul 1948 Count